Why You Spend Differently

 - Does my current money system feel like a supportive tool or a punitive taskmaster?

 Your personality built the patterns, Lykkers.
-Now, with a little insight, you can redesign the system.
-Start by thanking your inner spender or saver for trying to meet a need, then build a smarter, more forgiving framework around them.
-Your bank account—and your peace of mind—will reflect the harmony.
+Now, with a little insight, you can redesign the system—so your bank account and your peace of mind move toward the same goal: steady, sustainable harmony.